godotengine/godot-docs/classes/class_physicsserver2d.rst

 void **body_apply_force** **(** :ref:`RID<class_RID>` body, :ref:`Vector2<class_Vector2>` force, :ref:`Vector2<class_Vector2>` position=Vector2(0, 0) **)**

 Applies a positioned force to the body.
+The force can affect rotation if ``position`` is different from the body's center of mass.
 A force is time dependent and meant to be applied every physics update.

 \ ``position`` is the offset from the body origin in global coordinates.